CravingCrates/AnkiCollab-Plugin/getting_started_maintainer.md

 ![The All Reviews page on AnkiCollab.com](https://i.imgur.com/hWeodp4.png)

 When you click on the card, you'll see what the field had before and after the change.
-If you'd like to see the rest of the fields for context, click Go To Full Review.
+If you'd like to see the rest of the fields for context, click **Go To Full Review**.

 ![A blue arrow pointing to the Go To Full Review button.](https://i.imgur.com/hz45hrb.png)